timescale/docs/timescaledb/tutorials/sample-datasets.md

 psql -U postgres -d devices_small -c "\COPY device_info FROM devices_small_device_info.csv CSV"
 ```

-The data is now ready for you to use.
+The data is now ready for use.

 <highlight type="tip">
 The standard `COPY` command in PostgreSQL is single threaded.
 To speed up